 Regular employees made up for 60% of targeted malware and phishing attacks while executives received 29% of attacks.
 While the percentage for executive attacks may seem small, the fact that the number is growing shows the cybercriminals are becoming bolder in their attempts to steal sensitive information.

-So what can you do to secure your email account against these attacks?
+Besides starting a security awareness training program at your work, what can you do right now to increase your email security against these attacks?

 We’ve been preaching this gospel of strong passwords for years, and we’re not stopping anytime soon.
 Strong passwords are the most basic requirement for email security.
+You can also write a requirement to use a password manager into your email security policy.
 A weak password is never going to protect your email and company data that is contained in your email account.
 A strong password should follow these guidelines:

-This step may seem more technical or difficult to implement but it is becoming a more common practice.
-Two-factor creates another level of security beyond your password.
+This step may sound difficult or a hassle but it is becoming a more common practice.
+And it’s actually an easy tool to boost your email security.
+Two-factor (or multi-factor authentication) creates another level of security beyond your password.
 Typically two-factor is connected to your cell phone or an app like Google Authenticator.
 After signing in with your password, you will be prompted to enter a code that has been sent to you via text message or app notification.

 If a cybercriminal does crack or guess your password, they will now need your cell phone or access to the authenticator app.
 You should not have the two-factor message sent to your computer because if your device was stolen the code is then being sent directly to the attacker.